 EYW wants your food stories!

-Where: One of Amsterdam’s two historic kroket players, Eetsalon Van Dobben (two locations including Korte Reguliersdwarsstraat 5-7-9), near Rembrandtplein, is a brightly lit lunchroom-type space famous for its kroketten and broodjes (sandwiches, named for the soft rolls they’re made with) since 1945.
-Its broodjes are as typical Dutch as you can get, filled with honest, meaty goodness like cold sausages, filet americain (raw minced beef, like tartare), liver, and salt beef.
+One of Amsterdam’s two historic kroket players, Eetsalon Van Dobben (two locations including Korte Reguliersdwarsstraat 5-7-9), near Rembrandtplein, is a brightly lit lunchroom-type space famous for its kroketten and broodjes (Dutch-style sandwiches, named for the soft rolls they’re made with) since 1945.
+Its broodjes are as typical Dutch as you can get, filled with honest, meaty goodness like cold sausages, filet americain (raw minced beef, like tartare), liver, salt beef, or, of course, kroketten.